Cheat’s Mantı image from ISTANBUL cookbook, photo by Sam A Harris

 Ozlem

-- 450g/1lb minced/ground beef (or lamb)
+- 450g/1lb minced/ground beef or lamb

 - 1 medium onion, finely diced

-- 1 medium carrot, finely diced
+- 1 small carrot, finely diced

 - 1 medium green bell pepper, finely diced